popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 | ...            | ...            | ...                          | ...                                                      |
 +----------------+----------------+------------------------------+----------------------------------------------------------+

-6. Steps to add a species
+6. Steps to add a species to stdpopsim catalog

     -   find required resources and citations (chromosome-level assembly, mutation rate, recombination rate or map, Ne or demog. model, annotations)
     -   add code - detailed steps, reference workshop materials on github as well